UK challenger banks: who’s who (and what’s their tech)

 Founded in 2017, Amaiz’s business office is based in London, and the R&D office is in Saint Petersburg, Russia.
 The company is led by founder and CEO Sergey Dobrovolskiy.

-The fintech currently operates in the UK market only, with free trials beginning in June until early September 2019.
+The fintech currently operates in the UK market only.

 Amicus Finance, a specialist lender providing short-term property loans, SME lending and working capital solutions, plans to become a bank.
 It submitted a banking licence application to the FCA and PRA in H2 2016.

-In advance of authorisation, Amicus will convert £30 million of the debt currently used to fund its lending activities into equity and this will form the capital base of the bank’s operations.
+In advance of authorisation, Amicus converted £30 million of the debt currently used to fund its lending activities into equity – to form the capital base of the bank’s operations.

 It has also made changes to its senior management team by appointing David Fisher, Alex Shapland and Paul Stevens as non-executive directors to the board.
 Fisher is the former CEO of Sainsbury’s Bank, Shapland was previously a partner at PwC and Stevens is the former head of Investec Private Bank in the UK.